 4-H Camping Programs have the unique opportunity to reach a variety of audiences, bringing together those from limited income, underserved families as well as those with access to a variety of services; youth living in both urban and rural areas; and those who participate in other aspects of 4-H in a club or school enrichment activity.

-We are taking reservations for the summer of 2013.
+We are taking reservations for the spring, summer and fall of 2015.

 Check out some of the great Arizona 4-H Camping Programs happening at the James 4-H Camp and around the state!
 Arizona 4-H Camping Programs 2014